lavanyaj/lavanyaj.github.io/index.md

 co-ordinate to rapidly figure out how to share bandwidth among different applications.
 I have also worked on tools for programming reconfigurable switches.
 Previously, as un undergraduate, I worked on techniques to measure Internet traffic at line rate in hardware.

--**A Distributed Algorithm to Calculate Max-Min Fair Rates Without Per-Flow State.**
+- **A Distributed Algorithm to Calculate Max-Min Fair Rates Without Per-Flow State.**
 _L.
 Jose*, S. Ibanez , M. Alizadeh, N. McKeown_
 (accepted) at SIGMETRICS 2019.
 - **Proactive Congestion Control.**